microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 the LLVM [offload-test-suite](https://github.com/llvm/offload-test-suite) against it, using lavapipe as the SPIRV driver and WARP as the DXIL driver.
 DXC from the Vulkan SDK is also used to compile shader targeting DirectX, so its DXIL output is worth testing too.
-LunarG is handed the validated DXC commit, recorded in the release candidate manifest.
+Each validated candidate handed to LunarG is tagged as a release candidate (its results recorded in the manifest); the latest is promoted to a release once the Vulkan SDK ships.

 The automation is split into three workflows, each shown below starting from its triggers: